Judge says concerned about Apple, Google hiring settlement

 "I just have concerns about whether this is really fair to the class," Koh said, adding that she had not made a decision about whether to approve the deal.

-Plaintiff attorney Kelly Dermody said the workers faced serious risks on appeal had the case gone forward, especially since the U.S. Supreme Court has been sceptical of large class action lawsuits.
+Plaintiff attorney Kelly Dermody said the workers faced serious risks on appeal had the case gone forward, especially since the U.S. Supreme Court has been skeptical of large class action lawsuits.

 "Those are very, very real risks for plaintiffs," Dermody said, adding that the settlement was the largest antitrust employee deal ever reached "by far."